This is a bugfix release, fixing recently discovered bugs in the previous MySQL Cluster NDB 6.1 release.

 Disk Data; Cluster Replication: An issue with replication of Disk Data tables could in some cases lead to node failure.
 (Bug #28161)

 Disk Data: Changes to a Disk Data table made as part of a transaction could not be seen by the client performing the changes until the transaction had been committed.
 (Bug #27757)

 Disk Data: When restarting a data node following the creation of a large number of Disk Data objects (approximately 200 such objects), the cluster could not assign a node ID to the restarting node.
 (Bug #25741)

-Changing a column specification or issuing a
+Disk Data: Changing a column specification or issuing a

-Disk Data table caused the table to become an in-memory table.
+TRUNCATE TABLEstatement on a Disk Data table caused the table to become an in-memory table.

 This fix supersedes an incomplete fix that was made for this issue in MySQL 5.1.15.
 (Bug #24667, Bug #25296)